Surrey Yeomanry: North Africa

 98th (S&SY) Field Regiment landed in Egypt where on 19 September 1942 it joined 10th Armoured Division in Eighth Army.
 It was equipped with 24 x 25-pounders with Stuart light tanks as observation posts (OPs).

 On the second night of the Second Battle of El Alamein (24/25 October), 10th Armoured Division advanced with strong artillery support from its own regiments and several others, but the tanks could not keep up with the barrage and struggled up to Miteirya Ridge.
 On 27/28 October the division's lorried infantry brigade attacked the 'Woodcock' and 'Snipe' objectives, but because of the confusion on the objectives the artillery plan had to be very simple, and communication between brigade HQ and the guns broke down.
 The infantry took serious casualties and dug in short of their objectives.
 10th Armoured Division was withdrawn into reserve, but after the battle it took part in the pursuit to Mersa Matruh.

 After Matruh, 10th Armoured Division withdrew to the Nile Delta, and on 29 December 98th (S&SY) Fd Rgt came under Middle East Forces.
 In Egypt it re-equipped with M7 Priest 105mm self-propelled (SP) guns.

 Sicily and Italy

 98th (S&SY) Field Regiment rejoined Eighth Army for the Allied invasion of Sicily (Operation Husky) in July 1943.
 The landings began on 10 July.
 On 13 July a Commando and paratroop attack (Operation Fustian) had seized Primosole Bridge over the Simeto river and prevented its demolition, but had been unable to retain possession of the bridge.
-Early on 15 July the SP guns of 98th (S&SY) and 24th Fd Rgts were brought up to support 50th (Northumbrian) Division and 4th Armoured Brigade in their renewed attempts to gain a bridgehead.
+Early on 15 July the SP guns of 98th (S&SY) and 24th Fd Rgts were brought up to support 50th (Northumbrian) Infantry Division and 4th Armoured Brigade in their renewed attempts to gain a bridgehead.
 Aided by a heavy barrage, three battalions of the Durham Light Infantry (DLI) forced their way across.